Local Business Search Engine Optimization: A Comprehensive Guide for Texas SMBs

 1. What is local search engine optimization?

-Local search engine optimization is the practice of optimizing your online presence to attract more business from local searches on Google and other search engines.
+Local search engine optimization is the practice of improving your online presence to attract more customers from local searches on Google and other search engines.
+It involves optimizing your website, Google Business Profile, citations, and reviews to increase local relevance and visibility.

 2. How long does it take to see results from local SEO?